 Chrome displays deceptive site ahead warning message whenever you try to open a website laden with malicious scripts.
 It is one of the most secure browsers in the world.

 Why is Google Chrome not my primary browser?

 Large tab size: Opera has very neat UI.
 It has small size tabs and includes a title bar.
 Unlike Chrome, you can see the full title of the web page on the title bar.
 In Chrome, you must hover your mouse over a tab to see the page title.

 No Speed dial: The opera browser features a dedicated button that allows users to access the speed dial interface where the user may have bookmarked his favorite websites.
 In Chrome, you must open a new tab to open the homepage.

 Conclusion: Opera and Google Chrome are two of the best browsers for the Windows, Linux operating systems.
 They have excellent features.

 Some users may find the features of Opera annoying while some may relish it.
-The same thing applies from Chrome.
-Which is your favorite browser among the two?
+The same thing applies to Chrome.
+Which is your favorite browser between the two?